manuelkasiske/k3s-jenkins/README.md

 ```

 # Install Jenkins

+In the jenkins-values.yaml persistence volume claim has been overwritten to storageClass: local-path
+Original file is located here: https://raw.githubusercontent.com/helm/charts/master/stable/jenkins/values.yaml

+Files will be written to: /opt/local-path-provisioner/

+Now we can install jenkins:

 ```sh
 helm install -f jenkins-values.yaml stable/jenkins
 ```

-In the jenkins-values.yaml persistence volume claim has been overwritten to storageClass: local-path

-see /opt/local-path-provisioner/